JithinRamG/python-learning-journey/README.md

 - building real programming muscles
 - showing discipline that future engineers need

-My goal is to reach FAANG-level skills and work in *NYC* one day.
+My goal is to reach FAANG-level skills and work abroad one day.
 This is **Day 1 of that journey**.

 ---